World Sight Day

 We improve health care

-Sightsavers works with national governments and partners to improve local health services, ensuring everyone can get health care when they need it.
+Sightsavers works with governments and partners to improve local health services, ensuring everyone can get health care when they need it.

 How we support health care